 According to the standard stellar evolution theory, if the progenitor mass is greater is between 8 and 20 solar mass, the core of the progenitor will collapse into a neutron star at its end stage.
 If the initial mass is greater 20ish solar mass, the core will most likely collapse into a black hole, and the dividing line between neutron star and black hole is around 3 solar mass.
 It is expected that the number of low-mass BHs like 3 or 4 solar mass should be enormous since the number of those progenitors are huge.
 However, the observed BH mass distribution peaks around 7 solar masses, and no BH with mass less than 5 solar masses has been found.
 This is so-called the mass-gap problem.
 This is only one of the puzzles existing in the X-ray binary systems.
 Besides, how many BH X-ray binaries are there within our Milky Way galaxy?
 Is there any black hole system within globular clusters?

 Therefore, searching for more X-ray binaries and establishing a large sample of them are the foundation of answering those scientific problems.
-The planned mission Einstein Probe (EP) has a much better sensitivity compared to the past missions, so it is expected to discover many new X-ray binary systems over its operating period, which will play a key role in helping solve the problems above then.
+Einstein Probe (EP) has a much better sensitivity compared to the past missions, so it is expected to discover many new X-ray binary systems over its operating period, which will play a key role in helping solve the problems above then.